chinapedia/wikipedia.abstract.en/Page/Leon_Trotsky.md

 In one of the few political developments that affected Trotsky in 1925, the circumstances of the controversy over Lenin's Testament were described by American Marxist Max Eastman in his book _Since Lenin Died_ (1925).
 The Soviet leadership denounced Eastman's account and used party discipline to force Trotsky to write an article denying Eastman's version of the events.

 In the meantime, the _troika_ finally broke up.
 Bukharin and Rykov sided with Stalin while Krupskaya and Soviet Commissar of Finance Grigory Sokolnikov aligned with Zinoviev and Kamenev.
 The struggle became open at the September 1925 meeting of the Central Committee and came to a head at the XIVth Party Congress in December 1925.
-With only the Leningrad Party organization behind them, Zinoviev and Kamenev, dubbed _The New Opposition_, were thoroughly defeated while Trotsky refused to get involved in the fight and did not speak at the Congress.Leon_Trotsky_speaks_on_the_fifth_anniversary_of_Soviet_Georgia.jpg in March 1926]]
+With only the Leningrad Party organization behind them, Zinoviev and Kamenev, dubbed _The New Opposition_, were thoroughly defeated while Trotsky refused to get involved in the fight and did not speak at the Congress. in March 1926]]

 United Opposition (1926–1927)